EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - USB Type A Male to USB Type B Male (Arduino Cable).
 - Power Bank 5v.

-Optional:
+Optional (Our own testing platform):
 - Arduino UNO.
 - USB Type A Male to USB Type B Male (Arduino Cable).
-- Arduino Motor Shield.
+- Arduino Motor Shield (for Servos).
-- 2x Angle Servo.
+- 2x small Servo motors.
 - Power Bank 5v (Another).

 Code Flowchart.

 <img src="https://i.ibb.co/b78TxQr/Blank-Diagram-1.png">

-There are already universities in the world that make this type of census of bridges using strain gauges as they do in http://livinglabs.curtin.edu.au/#/, this shows us that the part of bridges sensing and obtaining the data is indispensable.
+There are already universities in the world, performing this type of census in structures using strain gauges as they do in: http://livinglabs.curtin.edu.au/#/, this shows us that structural sensing is indispensable for Industry 4.0.

 ## Ultra96 Setup:

-1. For this solution the most important part will be the use of the Ultra96 which is the last board of Xilinx for the contest Create Intelligence at the Edge of the Hackster page, in this project we will take advantage of the board in addition to have a linux operating system, we can perform acceleration of software processes by creating hardware modules on an FPGA.
+1. The most important part, for this solution, will be the use of the Ultra96 which is the latest board of Xilinx and 96 boards.
+In this project we will take maximum advantage of the board in addition to its linux operating system, with this we can perform software acceleration by creating hardware modules on the Ultra96's FPGA.

 1.1.
-Download the operating system that the Ultra96 will use The operating system that comes by default in the SD card that comes with the Ultra96 is a system based on PetaLinux, which to start carrying out this project caused many problems due to not being able to install packages using the "apt-get" command. which was essential for the correct installation of some packages that we will use later, therefore it was decided to change to the other operating system that Xilinx offers from its official sources.
+Download the operating system for the Ultra96:
+The operating system that comes by default in the SD card of the Ultra96, is a system based on PetaLinux, that caused many problems for us, due to its inability to install packages using the "apt-get" command.
+The command was essential for the correct installation of some packages that we will be using later, therefore we settled to use another operating system that Xilinx offers from its official sources: Pynq.
+And here it is:

 - Link: http://avnet.me/ultra96_pynq_sd_image
 - Link: Documents in the Wiki: D.

 1.2.
-Flash the operating system on an SD card.
+Flashing the operating system on an SD card.
-To Flash the operating system in the SD, I recommend a minimum size for the SD of 16 GB.
+To Flash the operating system in the SD card, we recommend a minimum size for the SD of 16 GB.
-I recommend using the following software which works in any operating system, but you can use the program that you like the most.
+We recommend the following software which works in any operating system, but you can use your preferred one:

 - Link: https://www.balena.io/etcher/
-- Remember that before Flash the operating system you have to format the SD.
+- Remember that before Flashing the operating system you have to format the SD.

 1.3.
 Once the operating system is flashed, place the SD card in the correct slot of the Ultra96, connect a microUSB cable to the laptop, the power cable and press the power button as shown in the following diagram.